-2. The European School Karlsruhe from today: everyone can enroll.
-A special school in Karlsruhe und in Baden-Württemberg
+2. The European School Karlsruhe: everyone can apply

 For all parents, choosing the right school for their children is not an easy decision.
-The European School Karlsruhe (ESK) is an international educational institution and welcomes many families from Karlsruhe, all over Baden-Württemberg and the neighbouring federal states every year.
+The European School Karlsruhe (ESK) is an international educational institution and welcomes many families from Karlsruhe, all over Baden-Württemberg and the neighbouring regions every year.